kei-g/github/README.md

 [`kei-g/github/create-release`][create-release-url] - Create a release on GitHub according to the tag in your repository

+[`kei-g/github/debian/resolve-distro`][debian-resolve-distro-url] - Resolve distro name and release version from codename for debian like distributions

 [`kei-g/github/import-gpg`][import-gpg-url] - Import a GPG key

 [`kei-g/github/put-changes`][put-changes-url] - Put changes with a signature of the [`github-actions[bot]`][github-action-bot-url]